 If you’re allergic to ragweed, you may react to chamomile, calendula, echinacea, and yarrow — all members of the Asteraceae (daisy) family.
 Test any new herb by applying a small amount to the inside of your wrist and waiting 24 hours before broader use.

-- Pregnant and nursing individuals: Many herbs have not been studied for safety during pregnancy.
+- Pregnant and nursing individuals: Many herbs haven’t been studied for safety during pregnancy.
 Avoid echinacea, yarrow, and high-dose ginger unless cleared by a healthcare provider.

-- Children under 6: Do not use concentrated essential oils internally or apply undiluted oils to skin.
+- Children under 6: Don’t use concentrated essential oils internally or apply undiluted oils to skin.
 Stick to mild teas in appropriate doses.

 - People with chronic illness: Autoimmune conditions, liver disease, and kidney disease all warrant extra caution.